blackappsolutions/core-content-jobs/README.md

     ```
 - Change the groupId and versionID of all pom.xml to your project values, if necessary.

-- if you want to use the task overview page,
+- if you want to use the task overview page to cancel scheduled job, create
-  - create a new Placeholder-ViewType `content-sync-jobs` and
+  - a new Placeholder-ViewType `content-sync-jobs` and
   - a Placeholder-Resource that has this ViewType set.
+  - Set the Placeholder-Resource in an Article or Page OR
+  - issue `/blueprint/servlet/dynamic/content-sync-jobs/terminate/1234`directly.

 ## Further Development

 ### Adapt the `ContentSync` DocType to your needs